Zahariel1942/PUBG-maphack-map/README.md

-# PUBG-mapper
+# PUBG-Radar

-This map should working with a memory reader like: https://github.com/jussihi/PUBG-map-hack

 ![](pics/browser.png)

+## READ ME FIRST!

+This is just a radar!

+This can not working alone.

+It needs a memory reader like: (PUBG-map-hack)[https://github.com/jussihi/PUBG-map-hack].

+So please dont ask why it's not working, get your memory reader first!

 ## Feature